Hardware-in-the-Loop (HIL) Test

-This resource kit includes technical tutorials for HIL applications.
-Learn more about HIL test system architectures, selecting HIL test system I/O interfaces, and using fault insertion units for electronic testing.
+View these technical tutorials to learn about assessing test system architectures, selecting test system I/O interfaces, and using fault insertion units in electronic test for HIL applications.